Hifumi1337/Bounty-Hacker/README.md

 wget "https://raw.githubusercontent.com/carlospolop/privilege-escalation-awesome-scripts-suite/master/linPEAS/linpeas.sh"
 ```

-Now we need to move back over to the users terminal, and since we have it saved on our server, let's move it over to the target machine (Remember to use this command in the target's terminal).
+Now we need to move back over to the users terminal, and we now have it saved on our server, so let's move it over to the target machine (Remember to use this command in the target's terminal).

 Note: If using the THM cloud Kali Linux machine, the PrivateIP is available [here](https://tryhackme.com/my-machine).